-How Hungry Professionals Leverage Networks And Make More Money
+How Affluent Professionals Leverage Networks And Make More Money

 There’s a scene in the HBO classic series Entourage where super-agent Ari Gold has a choice, two of his employees — who happen to be brothers — had a dispute and can no longer work together.
 It’s readily obvious that one of them must go.

 In his signature style, Ari berates them mercilessly then sits down to make a decision on who to fire.
 He slowly opens two folders, each of them holding statistics on the revenue earned by each employee.

 Without hesitation, Ari fires one of them — who happened to be the victim — for one reason: He earned less revenue than his adversary.
 Given the choice between the two, the company chose the breadwinner.

 The workplace isn’t charity work.
 He who delivers soars.
 He gets promoted.
 He gets the raise.
 He keeps his job.
 When it comes to getting your dream job, people tell you, “work hard, keep your nose to the grindstone and everything will work out” — which, make no mistake about it, is bullshit.
 The fallacy here is conflating activity with accomplishment.
 Working hard and working effectively are separate entities.

 Getting the job you want anytime, every time boils down to one simple thing: Overdeliver.

 Deliver significantly more value than you are being paid.
 If you earn $50,000 per year, it’s because your company expects you to deliver far more than that in value.
 Never assume that because you’re paid $50k per year, you should be doing $50k worth of work.
 That’s a deadly mistake that will get you fired.
 And perpetually unhired.